ggebbie/TMI.mat/README.md

                        vector_to_field back into tarball.\
 Version 6.2, July 2015, added sq.m function,
                         fixed d_all to properly divide Atlantic/Pacific and put White Sea into Arctic.\
+Version 7, Sept.
+2016, major improvements to transient run: 2 types of initial conditions and boundary conditions.

 # MAIN DIAGNOSTIC ROUTINES: